 If you dispute the classification of your dog as a pit bull, you may file a written petition for a hearing concerning such classification no later than 7 days after impoundment.

-For second offenders of the breed ban, the dog then becomes the property of Denver Animal Care & Control.
+For second offenders of the breed ban, the dog then becomes the property of Denver Animal Protection.
 Per the ordinance, animal control will evaluated the dog’s health and temperament to determine whether the dog can be relocated to a rescue outside of Denver.

 Fees & Fines